-The broadest reasonable interpretation means that the words of the claim are given their plain meaning unless such meaning is inconsistent with the specification.
+The Broadest Reasonable Interpretation (aka BRI) means that the words of the claim are given their plain meaning unless such meaning is inconsistent with the specification.
 In practice, the broadest reasonable interpretation means that words can be construed as broadly as the examiner wants unless such interpretation is nonsensical.

 What is an example of the broadest reasonable interpretation?

-For example, the word “move up” could mean moving vertically up perpendicular to the ground.
-This interpretation would be very narrow.
-However, under the broadest reasonable interpretation, “move up” could mean any vertical movement upward so that there is a change in elevation.
-An object that has a trajector of positive 0.000001 degrees from horizontal would be considered to be moving upward.
+A good way to understand the impact or the meaning of broadest reasonable interpretation is with an example.
+The word “move up” could mean moving vertically up perpendicular or least 45 degrees with respect to the ground.
+This interpretation would be the natural interpretation that most people might assume.
+However, under the broadest reasonable interpretation (BRI), “move up” could mean ANY vertical movement upward so that there is a change in elevation.
+An object that has a trajectory of positive 0.000001 degrees from horizontal would be considered to be moving upward.

 When is the broadest reasonable interpretation inappropriate?